Alistair Langer — Home

 I've spent 20 years in two worlds that rarely speak to each other: the boardrooms where capital is structured, and the inner chambers where identity is forged.

-I've structured deals for regenerative funds and sat with Wixárika elders.
-Built a 5,000-contact B2B network and guided people through darkness retreats.
-Held a seat at 783 Capital Partners and written an academic thesis on the long-term effects of meditation on social behaviour.
+I've structured deals for regenerative funds and founders.
+I have sat in ceremony with Wixárika elders for over a decade now.
+I've built a 5,000-contact B2B network and guided people through deep transpersonal experiences.
+I am Founding Partner at 783 Capital Partners and have written an academic thesis on the long-term effects of meditation on social behaviour.

 The paradox is not incidental.
 It is the offering.